mohitiitb/ML-coursera/README.md

 # ML-coursera
-Constains Solutions to the Assignments of the Machine Learning Course offered on Coursera by Andrew NG.
+Contains Solutions to the Assignments of the Machine Learning Course offered on Coursera by Andrew NG.